caronc/nzbget-tidyit/README.md

                         '.tidysafe'.
   -t ENTRIES, --always-trash=ENTRIES
                         Identify any file extensions you wish to always trash if matched.
-By default this is not set.You can specify more then one trash entry by separating each of them with a comma (,).
+By default this is not set.
+You can specify more then one trash entry by separating each of them with a comma (,).
   -M ENTRIES, --meta-content=ENTRIES
                         Identify any files and/or directories that should be treated as meta content.
-Meta content is only handled if it's the last thing within a media directory.You can specify more then one meta entry by separating each of them with a comma (,).
+Meta content is only handled if it's the last thing within a media directory.
+You can specify more then one meta entry by separating each of them with a comma (,).
 By Default the following are already defined: 'Thumbs.db', '@eaDir',
                         '.DS_Store', '.AppleDouble', '__MACOSX'.
   -m SIZE_IN_MB, --video-minsize=SIZE_IN_MB